changhsinlee/changhsinlee.github.io/_posts/2019-05-02-second-hackathon.md

 * https://designsprintkit.withgoogle.com/methodology/phase3-sketch/crazy-eights

-The exercise is simple: you take a blank sheet of paper, split it into 8 sections, and make 8 sketches on ideas about the topic at hand _in 8 minutes_.
+The exercise was simple: you take a blank sheet of paper, split it into 8 sections, and make 8 sketches on ideas about the topic at hand _in 4 minutes_.
+30 seconds per sketch.
 It was _hard_.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L30noD9o9Ns" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>